 Dental Fillings starting at $102 / Tooth

-If at your most recent visit to the dentist, he or she gave you crummy news – another cavity – you have plenty to keep you motivated: The number of cavities and the need for fillings has decreased as people have become better able to care for their teeth.
+If at your most recent visit to the dentist, he or she gave you crummy news – another cavity – you have plenty to keep you motivated: The number of cavities and the need for dental fillings has decreased as people have become better able to care for their teeth.
 But they still happen.
 Fortunately, there are more types of fillings for teeth today than ever before.

-Fillings vary in complexity and material.
+Dental fillings vary in complexity and material.
 Some are direct fillings, placed “directly” in a cavity, although others are indirect, wherein an impression of the tooth is taken and a custom filling is created to fit around it.
 If your dentist suggests a tooth restoration, knowing what’s available can help you make the best choice for your mouth.

 You might think of amalgam fillings for teeth as a classic option.
 According to the Food and Drug Administration (FDA), dentists have been using this type of filling for more than 150 years.
 As the name suggests, amalgam fillings are made up of a mixture of metals.
 They typically contain about 50 percent mercury, along with tin, copper, silver or zinc.
 Compared to other types, amalgam fillings have a few things going for them: They are the least pricey option, and they’re also very strong and long-lasting.